A-J-U/Jin-Kyoos-README-Generator/README.md

 # Jin-Kyoos-README-Generator

   A simple README generator made with Node.
+Here is the link to the instructional video. (https://youtu.be/Z6-IPZUurmM).

   # *Table of Contents